 When you’re visiting Washington DC with kids, food becomes a focus.
 Fortunately, this huge city has no end of family friendly places to eat.

 Near the Capitol Building.
-The Capital Grille is a great place to catch lunch.
+The Capital Grille is a suitable place to catch lunch.
 We scheduled our Capitol visit right before our children were hungry, then headed to our next place.

 On the Washington Harbour.
 Our family enjoyed dinner at Tony and Joe’s Seafood Restaurant.
 The prices are high, but the food is worth it!